dessa-oss/atlas/documentation/STARTGUIDE.md

 ### Install from source

-Download sourcecode from Github.
+Download Foundations' source code from Github.
-Specify Python version and run:
+In the root of the repo specify Python version and run:
 ```
 ./build_dist.sh python<2_or_3>
 ```